SweatyCircle439/super-splash-bros-3/README.md

     > **Note:** A beefy computer is recommended when playing on CHAOS difficulty, because of the many attacks, rockets and power-ups.

 ## Themes
-Super Splash Bros 2 can be played in 6 various themes:
+Super Splash Bros 2 can be played in 7 various themes:
 - Daylight (the original Splash theme);
 - Sunset;
 - Night;
 - Synthwave;
 - Foggy;
 - Lava;
-- Slime (new!).
+- Slime.

 Note that the default theme should be changed in the Settings menu.
 When you are about to start a game, you can also change the theme, but it will only apply to that game and will switch back to the default theme when the game has ended.